konekoya/Bible/README.md

 - better layout solution for mobile devices - using flex box
 - provide higher resolution favicon for Apple products like iPhone and Macbooks
 - chapter field(select) should reflect the current chapter even when user has changed the chapter
-- Google font fallback, also we need a solution for CDN resouces witout internet connection
 - refactoring the code with OOP manner
 - rewrite the JS core
 - music option? for this, I think we can use Youtube API